beNative/git-automation/FUNCTIONAL_MANUAL.md

 The dashboard is divided into collapsible sections called categories.
 This allows you to group related projects (e.g., by technology, client, or status).

 -   **Creating Categories:** Click the "Add Category" button at the bottom of the dashboard to create a new section.
--   **Renaming & Deleting:** Hover over a category's title to reveal buttons for renaming (pencil icon) and deleting (trash icon).
+-   **Renaming & Deleting:** **Double-click** a category's name to edit it.
+Hover over the title to reveal a **trash icon** for deleting it.
--   **Color Customization:** Hover over a category's title and click the new paintbrush icon to open a color picker.
-You can set a custom font color and background color for each category, allowing for better visual organization.
+-   **Color Customization:** Hover over a category's title and click the **paintbrush icon**.
+This opens a popover with a curated palette of predefined color themes, ensuring your dashboard always looks great.
+A "Reset" button is available to revert to the default theme.
 -   **Collapsing Sections:** Click the chevron icon (▶) next to a category's title to hide or show the repositories within it.
 This state is saved automatically, so your layout will be preserved the next time you open the app.
 -   **Assigning Repositories:** Simply drag a repository card and drop it onto a category header to assign it.
 -   **Reordering:**